tonydero/dactyl-keyboard/README.md

 ## License

-Copyright © 2015-2017 Matthew Adereth and Tom Short
+Copyright © 2015-2018 Matthew Adereth and Tom Short and Phillip Thelen

 The source code for generating the models (everything excluding the [things/](things/) and [resources/](resources/) directories is distributed under the [GNU AFFERO GENERAL PUBLIC LICENSE Version 3](LICENSE).
 The generated models and PCB designs are distributed under the [Creative Commons Attribution-NonCommercial-ShareAlike License Version 3.0](LICENSE-models).